core-wg/oscore/draft-ietf-core-object-security.md

 ## Nonce {#nonce}

-The nonce is constructed as described in Section 3.1 of {{RFC8152}}, i.e. by padding the partial IV (in network byte order) with zeroes and XORing it with the Context IV (Sender IV or Recipient IV), with the following addition: The most significant bit in the first byte of the Context IV SHALL be flipped for responses, in case there is a single response (not Observe).
+The nonce is constructed as described in Section 3.1 of {{RFC8152}}, i.e. by padding the partial IV (in network byte order) with zeroes and XORing it with the Context IV (Sender IV or Recipient IV), with the following addition: The most significant bit in the first byte of the Context IV SHALL be flipped for responses, in case there is a single response (i.e. not in the case of Observe).
 In this way, the partial IV can be reused for the corresponding responses, which reduces the size of the response.
 For detailed processing instructions, see {{processing}}.

 ## Plaintext {#plaintext}